jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 Finding a Suitable k: Separation-Based Criteria
 ===
-- Clusters should be _well separated_: they should inhabit their own "high density" portions of the attribute space.
+- Clusters should be _well separated_: cases should be grouped _with others like them_ and _apart from those unlike them_.
 - Information provided by each cluster should be distinct, and shared as little as possible with other clusters.
 - **Average Silhouette Width:** to what degree do clusters overlap?
   - 0 = high overlap